1 Day Akagera National Park Safari From Kigali

 What's your cancellation policy?

-You receive a full refund if you cancel up to 24 hours before the safari.
-No refund for cancellations less than 24 hours before pickup.
+You receive a full refund if you cancel at least 24 hours before the safari.
+No refund for cancellations within 24 hours of pickup.

-For added flexibility, you can select enhanced refund terms through Protect Group for an additional 8% of your booking.
-This provides a full refund in case of any emergency and can be requested from the day of travel up to 6 months later.
+For added flexibility, you can select enhanced refund terms through Protect Group for an extra 8% of your booking.
+This offers a full refund in case of any emergency and can be requested from the day of travel up to 6 months later.

 Timing & Logistics